Benefits enrollment tips for 2018

-- Read Viewpoints: "Three healthy habits for health savings accounts."
+- Read Viewpoints on Fidelity.com: 3 healthy habits for health savings accounts

-5. Consider new options at various stages of your life.
+4. Consider new options at various stages of your life

-Just like in the board game “LIFE®,” your path will probably take some interesting and unexpected turns.
+Just like in the board game "The Game of Life®," your path will probably take some interesting and unexpected turns.
 As you move through various stages, take note of where you are and choose your plan for today.
 Don't forget to look at all the other valuable benefits from your employer.
 For example, it might be a good time to consider buying more life or disability insurance.
 Take time to review your options and take advantage of additional health and wellness benefits.

 Where are you on your life's path?
 Weigh all your options before you choose.

 Single?
 Consider looking for a low-cost plan with a good network; or, if you are in good health, try using an HDHP with an HSA to get a head start saving for future health care expenses.